sirkapil/nehu/pages/birthday.md

 + I wish you keep dancing and singing your favorite songs. (sad songs mat sunne lag jana aur unpr dance bhi nhi 😆)
 + I wish you start believing in wishes from true heart.
 They are purest form of prayers,anyone can do and god bless you a successful life.✌
 + I wish your brother score good in GATE exam ✌, one he is preparing for (bet he'll not get better rank than me 💪)
-+ I wish your wishes become reality. (start making wish for me too, kya pta meri wish bhi kabool ho jaye kabhi😃, meri wish pata hai tujhe😉😘)
++ I wish your wishes become reality. (start making wish for me too, kya pta meri wish bhi kabool ho jaye kabhi😘)
 + I wish you keep spreading happiness in others life forever😊
 + I wish your best friend vivek get a gf soon.
 (Vaise vo iss maamle main jee tod mehnat kr rha h.😆)
-+ I wish your madness keep alive surroundings.😎
++ I wish your madness keep alive surroundings.😎 (velli kudi 🙈)
 + I wish you never give up on your goals in life.💪
 + I wish you get sooo much love from those all whom you love.
-Also, you and your perfect bf tiwari keep loving each other forever❤
+You and your bf tiwari keep loving each other forever❤
 + I wish you get a DSLR camera soon.📷
 + I wish you remain unchanged, (nakhre wali, ladni-guthni, chhoti chhoti baat pr bachhe ki tarah muhh fula lene wali.
 Hairstyle bhi change mat krna💇.
 Anyways, I know you'll look perfect in any hairstyle either curly or straight.
 But, Jesi bhi ho, bht achhi lagti ho tum👰❤ , just don't ever change.)
 + I wish your amazing selfie skills keep wowing everyone😎 (including me too 🙈)